PMI IMPACT is an initiative of Philip Morris International Inc (PMI).

 For information about the company visit www.pmi.com.

-PMI IMPACT is honored to be able to rely on the profound knowledge of the Expert Council members in the fields of law, anti-corruption, and the fight against organized crime and illegal trade.
+PMI IMPACT was able to rely on the profound knowledge of the Expert Council members in the fields of law, anti-corruption, and the fight against organized crime and illegal trade.

-The council of external independent experts plays a central role in the evaluation and selection of the project proposals for the award of grants by PMI.
+The council of external independent experts played a central role in the evaluation and selection of the project proposals for the award of grants by PMI.

 Mr. Moreira is Chairman, CEO and Founder of WISeKey.